As yuan falls, China's rich seek safe havens offshore

-SHANGHAI/HONG KONG (Reuters) - For many in the ranks of China’s wealthy, the shock devaluation in the yuan is a cause of regret - that they hadn’t moved more money offshore sooner.
+SHANGHAI/HONG KONG, Aug 13 (Reuters) - For many in the ranks of China’s wealthy, the shock devaluation in the yuan is a cause of regret - that they hadn’t moved more money offshore sooner.

 Now many are scrambling to shift cash out of the country, fearful that Tuesday’s 2 percent devaluation is the start of a longer-term slide in the currency, despite the People’s Bank of China (PBOC) saying there is no basis for more depreciation.